letrastudio/jekyll-i18n/README.markdown

 ## Plugin compatibility

-I’ve tested the most important GitHub-whitelisted plug-ins:
+I’ve tested the most relevant GitHub-whitelisted plug-ins:

 - `jekyll-sitemap` includes every page without a problem, but they aren’t marked up using [rel="alternate" links](https://support.google.com/webmasters/answer/2620865?hl=en).
 - `jekyll-feed` will only generate a feed for the default `posts` collection.
 Version 0.11.0 will resolve this by adding the ability to [generate feeds for any collection](https://github.com/jekyll/jekyll-feed/pull/228), but it hasn't been whitelisted yet.
 Liquid layouts like [jekyll-rss-feeds](https://github.com/snaptortoise/jekyll-rss-feeds) can be used in the meantime.